CQCL/tierkreis/docs/source/tutorial/builtins.md

 In this example we import the type stubs provided by the Tierkreis library for the built-in functions.
 This allows us to use the [pyright](https://github.com/microsoft/pyright) static analysis tool to check that the input and outputs types of the tasks are what we expect them to be.

-To finish, we specify the output of the graph.
+To finish, we specify the outputs of the graph.

 ```{code-cell} ipython3
 g.outputs(three)